scorbiclife/realworld-starter-kit/README.md

     - A repository takes in a connection handle when we call a method, while a service takes in a connection pool when initialized and manages its own connection when a method is called.
-  - Why we didn't take in a connection handle as a parameter
+  - Why we didn't take in a connection handle as a parameter for services
     - In-memory implementations of services didn't need connection parameters, hinting that this is not required in the interface of the service.
   - **Tradeoffs**